···

 When every path could be the right one

 A career crossroads is that moment when the road splits and nobody can tell you which way to go.
 Stay or leave.
 This industry or that one.
 The safe path or the interesting one.
 It's not that you have no options — it's that you have too many, and each one asks you to give something up.
+Sometimes the fork isn't even about opportunity — it's that the current path has turned into career stagnation and the restlessness is pushing you toward something new.

 Standing at the Fork

-Why Career Crossroads Hurt
+Why Career Choices Hurt

 Opportunity Cost